ChooseWhy Choose This Program?

 What Will You Do?

-While the course is equine focused, it is designed for maximum flexibility to attract students interested in a variety of careers, including: equine facility manager/owner, equine journalist, trainer, bloodstock agent, bloodstock importer, veterinary services, and many more.
-Students planning to apply to veterinary schools should also consult the pre-health advisor, Professor George Delahunty.
+The program is designed for maximum flexibility so that students can pair the minor with their other interests and prepare for a variety of careers, such as equine facility manager/owner, equine journalist, trainer, bloodstock agent, bloodstock importer, and veterinary services.
+Many students pair the equine studies minor with business, communications, biology, premedical/prehealth, or other majors.
+Students planning to apply to veterinary schools should also consult the prehealth advisor, Marisa Sanders.